avalanche-foundation/ACPs/ACPs/209-eip7702-style-account-abstraction/README.md

 [EIP-7702](https://github.com/ethereum/EIPs/blob/e17d216b4e8b359703ddfbc84499d592d65281fb/EIPS/eip-7702.md) was activated on the Ethereum mainnet in May 2025 as part of the Pectra upgrade, and introduced a new "set code transaction" type that allows Externally Owned Accounts (EOAs) to set the code in their account.
 This enabled several UX improvements, including batching multiple operations into a single atomic transaction, sponsoring transactions on behalf of another account, and privilege de-escalation for EOAs.

 This ACP proposes adding a similar transaction type and functionality to Avalanche EVM implementations in order to have them support the same style of UX available on Ethereum.
-Modifications to the handling of account nonce and balances are required in order for it to be safe when used in conjunction with the streaming asynchronous execution (SAE) mechanism proposed in [ACP-194](https://github.com/avalanche-foundation/ACPs/tree/4a9408346ee408d0ab81050f42b9ac5ccae328bb/ACPs/194-streaming-asynchronous-execution).
+Modifications to the handling of account nonce and balances are required in order for it to be safe when used in conjunction with the Continuous Execution mechanism proposed in [ACP-194](../194-continuous-execution/README.md).

 ## Motivation

 The motivation for this ACP is the same as the motivation described in [EIP-7702](https://github.com/ethereum/EIPs/blob/e17d216b4e8b359703ddfbc84499d592d65281fb/EIPS/eip-7702.md#motivation).
-However, EIP-7702 as implemented for Ethereum breaks invariants required for EVM chains that use the ACP-194 SAE mechanism.
+However, EIP-7702 as implemented for Ethereum breaks invariants required for EVM chains that use the ACP-194 Continuous Execution mechanism.

 There has been strong community feedback in support of ACP-194 for its potential to:
 - Allow for increasing the target gas rate of Avalanche EVM chains, including the C-Chain